 529 plans allow for one, and only one, account owner.
 The account owner has discretion over how the account is funded and how the funds are withdrawn.
 Regardless of who else contributes to the 529 account, the account owner chooses how the funds will be used.

-An account owner can be anybody in relation to the beneficiary (the future grad) – a parent, grandparent, uncle, friend, or complete stranger.
+An account owner can be anybody in relation to the “beneficiary” (i.e., the future grad) – a parent, grandparent, uncle, friend, or complete stranger.
 If the future grad is old enough to legally enter into a contractual agreement (i.e., 18 or older), then they can even be the account owner!

-529 accounts allow for only one account owner, who can be anybody from a parent to a stranger
+529 accounts can have only one account owner, who can be anybody from a parent to a stranger

 Can grandparents give to a parent-owned 529 plan?